top of page

 2018 - Finalist in the Young Artists Development Fund’s ‘Hong Kong Territory-wide Youths Painting Day’

 Yu has exhibited widely in London and Hong Kong.
-In 2024, she showcased her work at Affordable Art Fair UK in Hampstead Heath with Made in Arts London.
+In 2024, she sold her work at Affordable Art Fair UK in Hampstead Heath with Made in Arts London.
 Other notable London exhibitions include What Now at Lake Gallery, Southwark Park Galleries (2025), Renters! at Safehouse 1 (2024), and Days Bygone, Days To Come at hArtslane Gallery, New Cross (2024), which she co-curated.
 She also developed and curated The Essence of Being at 30 Millbank (2024).
 Further exhibitions include Coalesce at Copeland Gallery, Peckham (2024), Milk and Honey at Brixton Library (2024), Before Now, After Then at Bargehouse Gallery, Oxo Tower Wharf, Southwark (2023), and The Space Between at TM Lighting Gallery (2023).
 Internationally, she exhibited as a finalist for the Sovereign Art Foundation Student Prize at Fine Art Asia in Hong Kong (2020) and held six solo exhibitions at Art Square, Discovery Bay Pier, Hong Kong (2016–2020).

 Yu has received multiple awards for her work.
 She won First Prize in Asia Society’s Sincerely Me – Inspired by Pan Yu Lin competition (2019) and was shortlisted for the UOB Art in Ink Awards the same year.
 In 2020, she was a finalist for the Sovereign Art Students Prize and was awarded a Visual Arts Scholarship from Discovery College.
 Her work continues to explore themes of memory, home, and belonging, resonating with a wide audience through her exhibitions and curatorial projects.